Quick Facts

 Getting There & Nearby Destinations

 - Getting There: Missoula Montana Airport (MSO) offers flights from several major cities.
 Interstate 90 runs through Missoula, providing easy road access.
-Amtrak's Empire Builder line also serves the region, with a stop in nearby Whitefish.
+Amtrak's Empire Builder line also serves the region, with a stop in nearby Whitefish (though not directly in Missoula).

 - Nearby Destinations: